 Many students do not have adequate rest.
 We notice students struggling to concentrate and lagging in their responses to questions.
 We notice students yawning during lessons, both in school and during tuition.
 Some students even doze off, especially when the room is air-conditioned, for example during computer-assisted learning sessions.

 Students need to learn to manage and prioritize their time.
 Hanging out at the mall after school, playing computer games, watching television (or online video), catching a movie, going out with parents or friends on weekends, and excessive CCA commitments not only take up precious time, but also distract and tire him/her out.
-Even a machine gets worn out after running non-stop for some time.
+Even a machine gets worn out after running non-stop for a period of time.

 Here is one more reason to prioritize sleep.